Two for Tonight: Critical response

+In their December, 1935 edition, Modern Screen gave the film a one-star review and wrote "Even the best of studios make mistakes … Built around an impossible story, with situations always bordering on slapstick and lines that are supposed to be funny falling with a thud that can almost be heard on the sound track, this is one long headache for a number of people, including Bing Crosby and the audience."

 Not all reviewers were dissatisfied, however.
 Writing for The Spectator in 1935, Graham Greene described the film as "very amusing and well-written entertainment", and characterized it as a theatrically-inclined work demanding criticism in terms of its actors and its authors rather than its direction and camerawork.
 From this perspective, Greene noted that the film "would have been even more amusing behind footlights".